netdotz/WAN_IP/README.md

 Designed and released as a sample or module.
 To create persistent record of Dynamic Addressing Space from I.S.P.'s.
 To be set as a usable or sample module as part of a larger framework.

-Requires - python or python3, with module built-ins for "bs4" to support BeautifulSoup apt-get install python-bs4, apt-get install python3-bs4, pip install bs4, pip3 install bs4
+Requires - python or python3, with module built-ins for "bs4" to support BeautifulSoup apt-get install python-bs4, apt-get install python3-bs4, pip install bs4, pip3 install bs4;
+apt-get install python-html5lib, apt-get install python3-html5lib, pip install python-html5lib, pip3 install python3-html5lib